jcorporation/myMPD/docs/references/pictures.md

 title: Pictures
 ---

-myMPD supports local coverart for albums and streams.
+myMPD supports local coverart for albums, streams and tags.

 ## Albumart

-myMPD can get albumart through the MPD protocol or through direct access to the MPD music directory.
+myMPD can get albumart through through direct access to the MPD music directory or through the MPD protocol.

 ### Direct access